Julie Ratz

 Pechacek Funeral Homes is in charge of arrangements.

-To view obituary and sign the on-line registry, visit www.wpfh.net.
+To view obituary and sign the online registry, visit www.wpfh.net.

 Connect with the Southeast Missourian Newsroom: